bodasadallah/decrypting-crosswords/llms/NEW_SPLITS.md

 ## Notes
 * we concat the train, and val splits together, as we don't do any hyperparameters tuning, so we can utilize the extra examples in the dev set
 * the intuition about creating `word_init_disjoint_unique` is to keep targets that share the same first two letters, in the same splits.

+# Relevant Few-shot evaluation

+* For Naive_random DS: we have 142380 examples, we could classify 130586 of them according to the indicators dictionary. this is %91

+* We then extracted examples from the train split of the dataset, to augment them into few-shots